Watching satellites from home in broad daylight? Possible.

 What can an old satellite dish do?

 “I converted a portable satellite dish into a microwave imager or Ku-band ‘camera’.
 This small motorized dish scans around and records signal strength to create a heat map of microwave radio energy.
-It could be ideal for observing satellites in orbit, finding RF leaks in a room, or taking pictures of reflected microwave energy.”
+It might be ideal for observing satellites in orbit, finding RF leaks in a room, or taking pictures of reflected microwave energy.”

 Gabe used a recycled portable satellite dish for his experiment.
 These can now be bought for pennies and include pretty much everything you need for satellite communications in one package: a small dish, a motorized altazimuth horgin, a low-noise block amplifier (LNB) and a single-board computer running a Linux shell.